-Jam-packed with fun and festive events, this season will offer Wichitans lots of opportunities to get out and enjoy the crisp, cool weather!
+Jam-packed with fun and festive events, Fall 2017 will offer Wichitans tons of opportunities to get out and enjoy the crisp, cool weather.
 Check out these 2017 fall events in Wichita and make it a season to remember.

-Full Moon Walk at Great Plains Nature Center, Starting September 16
+Full Moon Walks at Great Plains Nature Center, Starting September 6

 The event is free to attend, so come stroll through Bradley Fair and peruse the works of artists from all over the country.
 Pieces will be available for purchase.
-Take in live music and other entertainment, and enjoy delicious eats and drinks from Bradley Fair restaurants will offer culinary arts.
+Take in live music and other entertainment, and enjoy delicious eats and drinks from Bradley Fair restaurants.

 Tickets are priced at $50 per person.
 Tickets are available to purchase in person, by phone at (316) 303-8100, or online.

-Great Plains Renaissance Festival, September 24 and 25
+Great Plains Renaissance Festival, September 23 and 24

 Take a step back in time with this annual medieval festival.
 The two-day event highlights entertainment like pirates, knights, jousting, jugglers, musicians, dancers, and more.
 Food, drinks, and crafts will be available for purchase.